Shadrock/M365-flows/tutorialnotes.md

 ![screenshot of working flow 1](images/Flow2_alternate3.png) The key seems to be using the **Start and wait for an approval** action versus the **Create an approval action**.
 I've set the approval type for `Custom Responses - Wait for one response`, wihch is working well for just me: we'll see how this works for multiple people!
 After this action, you use a **Switch** action and set it's "On" varaiable to `Outcome` (this should be dynamically available).
 From there you set up "Cases" in which the response the approver choose triggers a further action, in this case I'm using **Update Item** to change the status of the appropriate column in the list.

+Just figured out why the list triggers twice: the flow is set to trigger value is `In Progress`, which it does.
+However, this doesn't change after the system owner updates their system column with their compliance response... so I need some way to change that.
+Could add another variable to status column (e.g. `approved` that changes to something like `in progress` when the first system owner responds...).
+Needs some thought.

 I got to this point following the [Introducing Custom Response Options for Approvals](https://powerautomate.microsoft.com/en-us/blog/introducing-custom-response-options-for-approvals/) blog post from MS. This, [Add information to approval response and update sharepoint item](https://powerusers.microsoft.com/t5/Building-Flows/Add-information-to-approval-response-and-update-sharepoint-item/m-p/275080#M28225) post on the community forum was also helpful.

 ## List Changes